Laaaaksh/Laaaaksh/README.md

 - 🔭 I am a member of the [IET_NITK][name]!
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with developers and work on some great projects
+- 👯 I’m looking forward to collaborate with developers and work on some great projects
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play games and guitar / piano